Black-box Prompt Tuning with Subspace Learning: Abstract

 \section{Abstract}

-Black-box prompt tuning uses derivative-free optimization algorithms to learn prompts in low-dimensional subspaces instead of back-propagating through the network of Large Language Models (LLMs).
-Recent studies have found that black-box prompt tuning lacks versatility across tasks and LLMs, which we believe is related to the inappropriate choice of subspaces.
-In this paper, we propose \textbf{B}lack-box prompt tuning with \textbf{S}ubspace \textbf{L}earning (BSL) to improve the versatility of black-box prompt tuning.
-Based on the assumption that nearly optimal prompts for similar tasks exist in a common subspace, we propose identifying such subspaces by meta-learning on a set of similar source tasks.
-Therefore, for a target task that shares similarities with source tasks, we guarantee that optimizing in the subspace can find a prompt that performs well on the target task.
-Experiments confirm that our BSL framework consistently achieves competitive performance regardless of downstream tasks and LLMs.
+Black-box prompt tuning employs derivative-free optimization algorithms to learn prompts within low-dimensional subspaces rather than back-propagating through the network of Large Language Models (LLMs).
+Recent studies reveal that black-box prompt tuning lacks versatility across tasks and LLMs, which we believe is related to the suboptimal choice of subspaces.
+In this paper, we introduce \underline{B}lack-box prompt tuning with \underline{S}ubspace \underline{L}earning (BSL) to enhance the versatility of black-box prompt tuning.
+Based on the assumption that nearly optimal prompts for similar tasks reside in a common subspace, we propose identifying such subspaces through meta-learning on a collection of similar source tasks.
+Consequently, for a target task that shares similarities with the source tasks, we expect that optimizing within the identified subspace can yield a prompt that performs well on the target task.
+Experimental results confirm that our BSL framework consistently achieves competitive performance across various downstream tasks and LLMs.